codeoverflow-org/chatoverflow-wiki/usage/Using-the-GUI.md

 ## Creating a plugin instance
 Before running a plugin you have to create a plugin instance.
 All available plugins are listed under `Plugin types`.
 Add more plugins by putting the plugin `.jar` files into the plugins folder.
+If you are adding new plugins to the folder when the framework is running, you need to restart the framework in order to load the newly added plugins.

 ![](/img/usage/plugin-types.png)